 Anyway, forget scale.
 I want this to look nice rather than be a particular size.

-Although the Keep will not have a scale, the cat is as close to 1:1 scale as it could get it.
-Your cat may vary. |
+the cat is as close to 1:1 scale as it could get it.

 The straight down cut allows me to work in two angled cuts.
 Again, I am not working for a "scale", so I didn't measure how deep I went.
 I'm guessing that it's also about 3.75 feet in scale.